What is income drawdown?

 You can also use part of your pension savings to buy an annuity, while leaving the rest in income drawdown.

-Find out more: Annuities explained - find out all you need to know about these financial products
+Find out more: What is an annuity? - find out all you need to know about these financial products

 One-off lump sums